 - Some approaches can achieve multiple goals (e.g. lighting can address safety but also be a public art statement).

-- First priority project is Gould Street.
+- First priority project area is Gould Street.

 Key Performance Indicators (KPIs) are the guiding principles for implementing the Campus Public Realm Plan.
 Each stage of the plan’s implementation will incorporate different KPIs where feasible and appropriate.
 The KPIs are: